Hardware Set Up

 **Our Recommendation**

-The Star TSP100III Receipt Printer, or any receipt printer that supports macOS, uses 3 1/8" (80mm) wide media and has cash drawer connections.
+The **Star TSP143III Receipt Printer,** or any receipt printer that supports macOS, uses 3 1/8" (80mm) wide media, thermal printing, and cash drawer capability.

-Below are the steps required to connect a Star TSP1000III Receipt Printer.
+Below are the steps required to connect a **Star TSP143III Receipt Printer**.
 If you'd like to use a different printer model, please look at your printer's user manual for detailed setup instructions.

 To install drivers: